apark19/Project484/README.md

-scrapperV2.py - python script that scraps HTML pages from movieweb.com by year titleformatter.py - python script that removes any extraneous characters from scrapper titles and makes lowercase genres for matching with training set
+scrapperV2.py - python script that scraps HTML pages from movieweb.com by year titleformatter.py - python script that removes any extraneous characters from scrapper titles and makes lowercase genres for matching with training set trainingSetFiller.py - python script that creates a training set and test set by combining the scrapper data with original Kaggle data set.